-The Swedish Transport Agency, the the Swedish Energy Agency and Vinnoa have ordered a report detailing how Swedish road transport systems can continue to be developed in the future, and whether an electric road for heavy vehicular traffic is the best alternative.
+The Swedish Transport Agency, the Swedish Energy Agency and the Swedish Innovation Agency VINNOVA have ordered a report detailing how Swedish road transport systems can continue to be developed in the future, and whether an electric road for heavy vehicular traffic is the best alternative.

 To get the desired decision data, it was decided to establish two demonstration sections, based on two different technologies, and to test these on two separate road sections in Sweden.
 The demonstration stretch on the E16, between Hillsta (Kungsgården) interchange and Sandviken Västra interchange (direction Gävle) is one of them.
 In one direction, the section will be equipped with poles, 60 meters apart, holding up electricity cables in the right driving lane.
 The poles are protected by a railing.